TRPMAN/DevOps-1/README.md

-# 📝 Git Part(In progress)
+# 📝 Git Section(In progress)

-Welcome to the Git part of my Devops-1 learning journey! 🚀
+Welcome to the Git section of my Devops-1 learning journey! 🚀

 This branch is where I document my Git command that I’ve been learning

-### 🔧 Jenkins Practice
+### 🎯 Git Command

 1. [Good to Know](./Good_to_Know.md) - Some Good to know Git